 If taking the ACCUPLACER for another institution other than EGSC, there is a $25 fee and tested on an as-available basis.
 If retaking a section of ACCUPLACER, there is a fee of $15 for each seated visit, regardless of section.

 You can prepare for the ACCUPLACER exam by taking advantage of the study tools and resources.
 Please use these tools to become familiar with the types and format of ACCUPLACER test questions.
 They can also help you identify the academic areas where you may need a little help, and prepare to improve.

-Incoming students may be required to take the Accuplacer placement exam, unless they can exempt sections by meeting the ACT/SAT minimum test requirements and the completion of the 4 Required High School Curriculum (RHSC) units of English and the 4 Required High School Curriculum (RHSC) units of Math.
+No, all applicants to East Georgia State College are not required to take the Accuplacer.
+Incoming students can exempt certain sections by meeting the minimum test requirements along with the completion of the 4 Required High School Curriculum (RHSC) units of English and the 4 Required High School Curriculum (RHSC) units of Math.
+However, if they are not exempted by specific criteria (other test scores, transfer credit, etc.) OR would like to take the Accuplacer to not be placed in a Learning Support co-requisite course, applicants are encouraged to take the Accuplacer exam.
 The exemption scores are as follows:

 Redesigned SAT Scores

-If you took the SAT during March 2016 or later, please see the image below.
-The scores outlined in red (Reading Section Score and Math Section Score) are the scores that are used to determine your testing exemption.
-Please note that any printed official test score report MUST include all six test scores shown below, see instructions on how to print your report directly from College Board (as it can take up to 6 weeks to be mailed to our office).
+If you took the SAT during March 2016 or later, please see the scores outlined in red (Reading Section and Math Section Score).
+These are the scores that are used to determine your testing exemption.
+Please note that any printed official test score report MUST include all six test scores shown below, see instructions on how to print your report directly from College Board.
 All six scores are needed to be converted from NEW SAT to OLD SAT.
 Concordance tables can be found here.

 |Measure or Score||Recommended Maximum “Age”|